12 Places New Moms Can Find Support for Healthy Living

-To care for yourself and whip your post-baby bod in shape, it’s important to communicate your feelings and ask your spouse for support.
+To care for yourself and whip your post-baby bod in shape, it’s important to communicate your feelings and ask your partner for support.
 Do you need help with dinner so you can jog around the neighborhood?
 Do you need him to take care of the baby so you can go to the gym?
-Communicate with your husband about how you are feeling and what you need from him, suggests Elizabeth Farrell, New Mexico-based yoga instructor and practice manager for Unity Medicine.
+Communicate with your significant other about how you're feeling and what you need from him, says yoga teacher Elizabeth Farrell.
 “It’s important to continue talking and share what you each are going through as new parents,” she says.

 The support you need to adopt a healthy lifestyle while juggling new-baby duties may be at your fingertips.
 Many online communities, blogs and chat boards offer support for new moms.
 Whether you choose to join a site dedicated to getting your pre-baby body back or a nutrition site that will help you track calories and offer nutritious recipes, forming friendships and bonds with new moms who understand what you are going through can be the motivation you need, says Mary Hartley, New-York based resident dietitian for DietsinReview.com.

-Weight and body image can be a deeply complicated issue for many women, says Dr. Fran Walfish, California-based psychotherapist and author of “The Self-Aware Parent.”
+Weight and body image can be a deeply complicated issue for many women, says Fran Walfish, Psy.D., psychotherapist and author of The Self-Aware Parent.
 Your self image could take a hit while coping with the changes within your body and new motherhood.
 “This lonely feeling can work against good self-care,” says Walfish.
 Enlist the help of a family therapist or counselor to help you work through negative messages that can sabotage your efforts.
 Talking to a professional about your concerns can help you work through any emotional challenges you are facing during this time of change.

 Tap into your inner strength by enlisting the help of spiritual friends or members of your church community for emotional support.
-Many times, new mothers working to shape up their post-baby bods are faced with negative self-messages such as “I’m not good enough” or “I’m not pretty,” says psychotherapist Dr. Fran Walfish.
+Many times, new mothers working to shape up their post-baby bods are faced with negative self-messages such as “I’m not good enough” or “I’m not pretty,” says psychotherapist Fran Walfish.
 A dose of inspiration may be just what you need to put your mind at ease, accept your inner and outer beauty and rely on others with similar beliefs during this time of transition.

-Seeking out recipes for home-cooked meals that offer healthy and tasty results can sometimes be an impossible task with a new-baby routine.
-Instead of scheduling time to research friendly foods, enroll in a cooking class or meet with a nutritionist to plan healthy meals that will simplify your diet and daily routine.
+Seeking out recipes for home-cooked meals that offer healthy and tasty dishes can sometimes be an impossible task with a new-baby routine.
+Instead of scheduling time to research family-friendly foods, enroll in a cooking class or meet with a nutritionist to plan healthy meals that will simplify your diet and daily routine.
 Many nutritionists and dietitians can offer healthy choices that are simple to prepare and appealing to the entire family.
 If you tend to nibble while cooking, plan a day to cook and freeze meals for the week.
 Don’t forget to ask friends and family members to help keep an eye on the kids while you and your spouse plan and prepare those scrumptious, healthy meals.

-Pick up any celebrity gossip magazine and you’re likely to see a few celebrities who amazingly got their post-baby bodies back.
-One reason for their success is that they have a team of people on hand to make their lives easier, says Catherine Basu, certified fitness professional and owner of Fit Armadillo in Houston.
-“Take a page from their book by making your own team,” she suggests.
+Pick up any celebrity gossip magazine and you’re likely to see a few celebrities who got their post-baby bodies back.
+One reason for their success is that they have a team of people on hand to make their lives easier, says fitness professional Catherine Basu.
+“Take a page from their book by making your own team,” she says.
 Fitness centers offer personal trainers and gym buddies to help motivate you and develop your workout routine.
 Ask for the support you need by seeking out the resources within your local community and fitness centers.

 FRIENDS AND FAMILY

-MOM AND ME CLASSES
+MOMMY AND ME CLASSES